 The University of Wisconsin–Madison is a research powerhouse fueling life-changing discoveries.
-Federal investment in that research is essential for it to continue.
+Federal investment in that research is essential, and recent federal proposals are threatening the integrity and breadth of that work.

 UW–Madison needs your help for this research to continue.